 A little extra planning can make for a smoother ride.
 First, see what the CDC has to say about current travel guidelines.
 Like waiting until you’re fully vaxxed.
 And knowing when to wear a mask.
 Then look up your route.
-Because when it comes to coronavirus-related restrictions and conditions, every state’s got its own rules.
+Because when it comes to restrictions and conditions, every state’s got its own rules.
 AAA maps it out in an interactive tool.

 Next up: put the pedal to the budgeting metal.
 (Sorry.)
-Road trips tend to be easy on the wallet than other types of vacations.
+Road trips tend to be easier on the wallet than other types of vacations.
 Planning your food, fuel, and sleep stops ahead of time can help you save even more – especially when some places may be closed or operating on special hours.
 Some ideas:

 Get rewarded.
 Save on gas by downloading free apps like GasBuddy to find the cheapest stations near you and packing a credit card that earns points or cash back when you fill up.
 PS: keeping your tires pumped up and driving at a consistent speed can also help you trim fuel costs.

 Stock the glovebox.
 Your GPS can help you avoid tolls, but that could tack on more miles.
-Since most states have closed cash booths, you might want to invest in a transponder (EZ-Pass, FasTrak, SunPass, etc.) for the area you’re driving through.
+Instead, consider investing in a transponder (EZ-Pass, FasTrak, SunPass, etc.) for the area you’re driving through.
 Some roads and bridges shave some off the price if you use one.

 Book ahead.
 These days, calling directly might be your best option.
 Pro tip: score hotel discounts with an AARP card.
-It’s currently $12 for your first year (and then $16 a year, and not just for retirees.
+It’s currently $12 for your first year (and then $16 a year), and not just for retirees.
 And search Groupon and Tripadvisor for deals at your destinations.
 (Psst...if you’re hitting up more than three national parks, an annual pass is probably the way to go.
 Or go on fee-free days.)
 Bonus points for spots with free parking.

 A few last minute moves can help you avoid on-the-go expenses.